NexusMutual/docs/docs/using/vote.md

 ## Where to look

 [Governance](/governance/) covers the proposal types, the Advisory Board, and the process in depth.
+Discuss proposals on the [governance forum](https://forum.nexusmutual.io/).